Discovery and Getting Started

 -

 Armstrong is one of the few musicians in any genre who genuinely invented something new.
 The 1925 to 1928 Hot Five and Hot Seven recordings established the model of the virtuoso solo improviser, the trumpet break, the scat vocal, swing phrasing, and the idea that the soloist rather than the ensemble was the heart of the music.
 Everything in mainstream jazz after 1928 traces back to those sides.
-His vocals were equally innovative: he turned popular songs into elastic, conversational performances that influenced every singer from Crosby to Sinatra to Ray Charles.
+His vocals reshaped American singing too: he turned popular songs into elastic, conversational performances that influenced every singer from Crosby to Sinatra to Ray Charles.
 The later pop hits ("Hello, Dolly!", "What a Wonderful World") are a small commercial coda to a foundational career.

 -